JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/El_Noveno_Planeta_a_la_luz_de_El_Libro_de_Urantia.md

 What is transcendent about this discovery, in my modest opinion, is that it marks (once again) a line.
 Those who see a contradiction between science and _The Urantia Book_ should be more prudent and accept that human science is a developing subject and that, whether or not they believe in the veracity of what the book tells us, new discoveries can be expected. that “turn upside down”, or at least deny or qualify, some truths accepted (even as absolute) at a given time.

 Nor should we readers throw the bells on the fly. _The Urantia Book_ is not a scientific book, and those who hope to be convinced of its truth by its information on science have it raw.
-In this sense, it is worth rereading the [section 4 of paper 101](/en/The_Urantia_Book/101#p4).
+In this sense, it is worth rereading the <a id="a137_227"></a>[section 4 of paper 101](/en/The_Urantia_Book/101#p4).
 As some of you have rightly said, what convinces (and transforms) the book is personal experience, which in essence is discovering the Father in us.

 P.S.
-By the way, Josep, you can read in paragraph [UB 57:6.5](/en/The_Urantia_Book/57#p6_5) that the asteroid belt was initially a planet, the fifth from Monmatia.
+By the way, Josep, you can read in paragraph <a id="a139_50"></a>[UB 57:6.5](/en/The_Urantia_Book/57#p6_5) that the asteroid belt was initially a planet, the fifth from Monmatia.

 ## Jan